HawkdotDev/forlornknight/README.md

 **ForlornKnight** is a story-rich 2D action-adventure game built in **Godot Engine**, following the journey of a nameless knight haunted by the past, burdened by prophecy, and caught between the fate of magic and the rise of a new world.

-> _“Without a name, without a past, I walk the path between ruin and rebirth.”_
+> _“Without a name, without a past, I walk the path of ruin and rebirth.”_

 ## About the Game